 Transparency over the funding of political parties — and protecting donors’ identities — was hotly debated in the committee, chairperson and ANC MP Vincent Smith told the Mail & Guardian this week.

 “That was the biggest debate in the ad hoc committee, prior to the court case.
+We knew we were going to court or would have a big fight.
+The DA’s argument at the time was that you are infringing on privacy,” said Smith.

 He said the judgement had settled the debate, and had left the DA with no option but to comply.